FireboltCasters/strapi-plugin-provider-studip/README.md

 - Configure "With GitHub Actions"
 - Follow Step 1: Add the secret to your repository
 - "Skip" step 2
-- Copy and paste the values of "sonar.projectKey" and "sonar.organization" into the setup.json
+- Copy and paste the values of "sonar.projectKey" and "sonar.FireboltCasters" into the setup.json

 ## 4. Setup Script